FailAcademy/learning/adp-london/_daily/_quotes.md

 It is important that students bring a certain ragamuffin, barefoot irreverence to their studies; they are not here to worship what is known, but to question it.
 - J. Bronowski

-The sooner you start to code, the longer the program will take.
+"The sooner you start to code, the longer the program will take."
 - R. Carlson

 Computer Science is no more about computers than astronomy is about telescopes.